msztylko/programming-from-ground-up/functions/README.md

  call power
  addl $8, %esp
 ```
+Second function call - again, push arguments in reverse order, call function, move the stack pointer back.

 ```assembly
 popl %ebx
 ```
+The **second** answer is in %eax (this is where return value goes from the function).
+The **first** answer was saved on the stack (`pushl %eax`), so now we can pop it into %ebx.
+%eax holds the second answer, %ebx holds the first answer.

 ```assembly
 addl %eax, %ebx
 ```
+Add them together, the result is in %ebx.

 ```assembly
  movl $1, %eax
  int $0x80
 ```
+Exit, return code (%ebx) holds the result.

 **POWER FUNCTION**
 ```assembly